 Located just minutes from I-75, Somerset has a strong and solid business climate.
-The city is known as the houseboat capital of the world, with the majority of houseboats being manufactured in the immediate area.
-The public school system of Pulaski County serves approximately 8,000 students with eight elementary schools, two middle schools, two high schools and one technology school.
+This part of Kentucky is known as the houseboat capital of the world, with the majority of houseboats being manufactured in the immediate area.
+The public school system of Pulaski County serves approximately 8,000 students with eight elementary schools, two middle schools, two high schools and one technology center.
 Independent school systems include Somerset Independent, with one elementary school, one middle school and one high school; and Science Hill Independent, with one school for students K-8.
 There also are several Christian schools, with Somerset Christian School being the largest, with more than 300 K-12 students.

 Somerset is also home to the Center for Rural Development, which brings nationally recognized, high quality performing and visual arts, concerts and other special events to the community.
 Somerset Community College, a division of the Kentucky Community-Technical College System (KCTCS), offers associate degrees and curricula for the first two years toward a bachelor’s degree.
 In addition, there are seven other colleges and universities located within 75 miles of Somerset.

 Additionally, Somerset is known for the Somernites Cruise, which is held on the fourth Saturday of each month from April to October.
 The Cruise is the largest car and cruise show in Kentucky.